-Gregg Lynk is capable of making your bike just as potent and reliable as the bikes that reach the top of the sport.
+Gregg Lynk is capable of making your bike just as potent and reliable as other bikes that also reach the top of the sport.

 Gregg Lynk is not new to the sport of motocross.
 Like most of us he found his passion for the sport at a young age when he stepped over the saddle of a motorcycle for the first time.
 As the story goes with many of us, riding becomes racing and racing becomes a way of life.
 Gregg lived each day in search of the next race, the next hole shot, and the next win.

 Gregg raced his way through his teens until age 20 when other desires began to take over.
 Maintenance is a necessity that all racers must accept but for Gregg, tuning motocross bikes became an obsession.

 Gregg Lynk’s mechanical pedigree is extensive to say the least.
-Over the past decade, Gregg has helped nurture many racers to championships.
+Over the past few decades, Gregg has helped nurture many racers to championships.
 It all started in 1993 when Gregg was hired to help Greg Rand and his campaign at Loretta Lynn’s.
 That year Rand walked away with three National Titles in the 125A, 250A and International Class on a Suzuki.
 In 1995, Gregg moved back home to Vermont to work with local pro Chad Shepard.
 Chad and Gregg worked hard for the results they earned, and to this day, Gregg credits that year for helping him to develop his work ethic.

 That work ethic paid off in 1997 when Billy Whitley of Factory Suzuki backed the “Primal Impulse” team, and called Gregg to work as the Race Shop Manager and Suspension Technician in California.
 Gregg learned from suspension master Rob Henrickson of RG3 Suspension.
 He also had the pleasure of learning engine tuning from Jeff Springman of Bill’s Pipes and applies these skills to every bike he touches.